NiDaSanti/Taste-Budz-React/README.md

 #Log notes:
 After looking at the instructions.
 I found step by step instructions.
 Instead of having a long paragraph it can be written in a form of step by step instructions... so currently it's being changed...... nothing else to report at this time...

+#Log notes:
+In the guest page in the recipe information.
+It was changed to look more organized fashion.
+Need to clean up code.